Riograndense Republic: Independence

-Brave comrades of the 1st Cavalry Brigade!
-Yesterday you obtained the most complete triumph over the slaves of the Court of Rio de Janeiro, which, envious of the local advantages of our province, makes mercilessly pour the blood of our compatriots, in order to make her prey to her ambitious sights.
+"Brave comrades of the 1st Cavalry Brigade!
+Yesterday you obtained the most complete triumph over the slaves of the Court of Rio de Janeiro, which, envious of the local advantages of our province, makes mercilessly pour the blood of our compatriots, to make her prey to her ambitious sights.
 Miserable!
 Whenever their satellites have appeared before the free forces, they have succumbed, without this fatal disappointment making them give up their infernal plans.
 There are countless injustices made by the Government.
 Its despotism is the most atrocious.
 And shall we suffer so much shame?
 No, comrades, the Rio Grande is willing, like us, not to suffer for the longer time the arrogance of a tyrannical, arbitrary, and cruel government like the present one.
 In every corner of the province there is no other echo than that of independence, republic, freedom or death.
 This echo, majestic, which they constantly repeat, as a part of this soil of free men, makes me declare that we proclaim our provincial independence, for which our work for liberty and the triumph we obtained yesterday, over these miserable slaves of absolute power.
 Comrades!
 We who are the 1st Brigade of the Liberal Army, must be the first to proclaim, as we proclaim, the independence of this province, which is disconnected from the rest of the Empire, and forms a free and independent state, with the title of Riograndense Republic, and whose manifesto to the civilized nations will be done competently.
 Comrades!
 Let's shout for the first time: Long live the Riograndense Republic!
 Long live the independence!
-Long live the Republican Army of Rio Grande!
+Long live the Republican Army of Rio Grande!"

 Campo dos Menezes, 11 September 1836 – Antônio de Sousa Neto, colonel-commander of the 1st cavalry brigade.